SmithWillSuffice/PukahaPai/README_pukahapai.md

 totally trusting!).

 **Short List:**
+* Unit Tests:
+   - The julia code generator needs to be tested each new model we build, at least to make backwards compatible with `pendulum.toml` and `lorenz_attractor.toml`.
+   It is a pain to repeat this every update, so this needs automation.
+Run 10 time steps and check the CSV is as expected within float uncertainty.
 * Get basic pendulum example working with GUI.
    - [✔] GUI controller + Julia Solver.
    - [✔] Add a button to "Save Model" which presently should just run the plotly